dvidelabs/flatcc/include/flatcc/portable/README.md

 excludes test cases found in the main grisu3 project the files were extracted from.

+Integer conversion is not just an optimization.
+It is more difficult than it would appear to portably parse an integer of known size such as `uint64_t` up to at most n bytes which is needed for safe parsing.
+At the same time, the sometimes significant performance gains warrants custom implementations that might as well be done once and for all.

 Files can be included individually, or portable.h may be included to get all functionality.
 If the compiler is C11 compliant, portable.h will not include anything, except: it will provide a patch for static assertions